FHA And Conventional Guidelines On Mortgage After Bankruptcy

-- Another important factor that mortgage loan underwriters look for is late payments after a bankruptcy discharge.
+- Another important factor that mortgage underwriters look for is late payments after a bankruptcy discharge.

-- Most mortgage underwriters do not like late payments after a bankruptcy.
+- Most mortgage underwriters do not like late payments after a bankruptcy and/or housing event

-- One or two late payments after a bankruptcy may not be a deal killer with a good letter of explanation, however, there are mortgage lenders that will flatly deny a mortgage applicant if they have had any late payments after bankruptcy.
+- One or two late payments after a bankruptcy may not be a deal killer with a good letter of explanation

-- If you have a mortgage lender that is telling you that you do not qualify due to late payments after bankruptcy, please contact me at 262-716-8151 or www.gustancho.com.
+- If the lender that is telling borrowers do not qualify due to late payments after bankruptcy, please contact me at 800-900-8569 or text us for faster response

 Re-established Credit After Bankruptcy And Foreclosure